petershin/liferay-learn/docs/dxp/latest/en/getting-started/changing-your-sites-appearance.md

     docker cp liferay-5b2v-theme.war docker-container:path-to-deploy-folder
     ```

 This loads the sample theme into your DXP instance.
-You can check your console for the following message to confirm that the theme successfully deployed:
+You can check your console for the following message to confirm the theme successfully deployed:

 ```
 2020-03-11 17:06:35.601 INFO  [fileinstall-/opt/liferay/osgi/war][BundleStartStopLogger:39] STARTED liferay-5b2v-theme_1.0.0 [1112]